JimMcL/JUtils/README.md

 #### Transparency and Postscript

 By default, partial transparency cannot be used in postscript or PDF files.
 The compromise solution is to specify the arguments `cairo = TRUE, fallback_resolution = 600` to `JPlotToPDF` or `JPlotToEPS`.
 Use a fallback resolution that is appropriate for your needs.
 This is a compromise because a raster image is written to the file, so it is no longer infinitely scaleable.
 See the help for `JPlotToPDF` or `JPlotToEPS` for more information.

+#### Postscript and embedded fonts

+Fonts are not embedded in PDF plot output.
+This may not matter if you specify a device-independent font family: `"sans"`, `"serif"` or `"mono"`.
+Otherwise, you can attempt to embed fonts using `grDevices::embedFonts`, or you can specify `cairo = TRUE` which uses the `grDevices::cairo_pdf` device which will convert to bitmapped text.
+Obviously this is a compromise solution.
+For a brief discussion of these issues, see https://hansjoerg.me/2018/02/15/font-embedding-for-latex-and-r-users/.

 #### Plotting on macOS